-Welcome from the Canada Research Chair
+Welcome from the Principal Research Chair

-Our primary program of research focuses on finding innovative ways to enhance the care of older adults living with life-limiting chronic illness.
-An important aspect of quality of life for older adults is aging in place, whether at home or in their home community.
-However, with limited healthcare services, innovative strategies are required.
-We are trialing volunteer/healthcare provider navigation partnerships to support older adults to age in place.
+Our primary program of research focuses on finding innovative ways to improve the quality of life for those living with life-limiting medical conditions and declining health.
+An important aspect of quality of life is receiving support in place, whether at home or in their home community.
+We are scaling out and adapting a volunteer navigation partnership called Nav-CARE.
+For more information on this initiative see www.nav-care.ca.

 We are committed to building community capacity and partnerships.
 We work with community groups across the country using community-based, participatory-action research.

-In addition to our Knowledge Translation & Exchange Manager and Research Coordinator, we have a range of graduate and undergraduate students from across health and social science disciplines who work together in a supportive, interdisciplinary environment.
+We welcome graduate and undergraduate students from across health and social science disciplines who work together in a supportive, interdisciplinary environment.

 We invite you to browse through the different sections of our website to learn more about our students and projects.

-Dr. Barb Pesut, PhD RN
+Dr. Barbara Pesut, PhD RN

 Professor, School of Nursing